tannerduve/coins/README.md

 # Bytelandian Gold Coin Problem Solver

-This repository contains a Lean implementation of an efficient algorithm to solve the Bytelandian gold coin problem.
+This repository contains a Lean implementation and proof of correctness of a dynamic programming algorithm to solve the Bytelandian gold coin problem.
 The algorithm computes the maximum amount of American dollars obtainable from a Bytelandian gold coin of value n, using memoization with proof-carrying values to prove correctness.

 ## Problem Description